RankMansi/PowerPulse/README.md

 Writing down your workout plan creates a sense of accountability.
 It serves as a reminder of your commitment to exercise and encourages you to follow through with your planned workouts.
 By creating a to-do list, you will have a clear view of your workout schedule.
 It helps you to stay organized and know what exercises to perform on a particular day.

 ## How I built it
 I built this tool with the help of languages like Node.js and Express.js for backend server and React for frontend.
-I built this tool with the help of VSCode as my editor and Postman as an API development tool.
+I built this tool with the help of VSCode as my editor and Postman as an API Testing tool.
 And then, I did the styling of the Page with the help of CSS and the fonts used in it are taken from Google Fonts and for the icons, I used the Material Symbols and Icons which again are provided by Google Fonts.
 And this tool is compatible and responsive as I did the styling in such a manner that the content does not overflow.

 ## Challenges I ran into